mcgonagle/mcgonagle/README.md

 ## Professional
 Since childhood, Thomas has prioritized and emphasized human service and has always had a genuine passion for technology.
 Thomas is adept at recognizing and personally investing in open source market-leading platforms.
 He uses this insight and his genuine desire for service to help his customers with their most difficult continuous delivery problems.

+## Preparedness
+ My personal slogan is *In Omnia Paratus* which means prepared in all things, or "ready for anything".
+Being organized and ready for anything makes me comfortable and ready to take on the world.
+One way this manifests itself is I am a mobile productivity nerd.
+I carry a large backpack and a small daypack full of everything I need to get the job done.
+What ever that job is.
+It also manifests itself through my need to be prepared for meetings and client engagements.

+ ## Military Family
+ I come from a very military family and this has definitely shaped me.
+My family has fought and served in every war going back to the (revolutionary war)[https://twitter.com/mcgonagle/status/1041192434816962560].
+I didn't serve, primarily because I wasn't drafted.
+I do consider my 7 years working for the FAA as a contractor to be my service to the country.

+ ## Professionality

 ## My values
 My values were heavily influenced by my experience growing up playing sports and participating in the Boy Scouts.
 I strive to be the very best teammate I can be, and to live by the Scout Law as an adult.